 Canada is a country that is located in the northern portion of North America.
-It is comprised of ten provinces and three territories, which extend from the Atlantic Ocean to the Pacific Ocean and also northward into the Arctic Ocean.
-The country covers 9.98 million square kilometers (3.85 million square miles), which makes it the world’s second-largest country when referring to total area.
+It is comprised of ten provinces and three territories.
+The country extends from the Atlantic Ocean to the Pacific Ocean and also northward into the Arctic Ocean.
+The country covers 9.98 million square kilometers (3.85 million square miles).
+As a result, Canada is the world’s second-largest country when referring to total area.
 The area where Canada’s border meets the United States is considered the world’s longest bi-national land border.

 A variety of indigenous people settled in Canada in the years prior to European colonization.
 In the 16th century, the French and British settled in a number of areas.
-The first colony to be established by Europeans in Canada was referred to as the colony of Canada, which was established by France in the year 1535.
-A number of armed conflicts followed, territories were gained and then lost, and by the close of the 18th century, British North America had taken control of the majority of land that comprises Canada today.
-On the 1st of July in 1867, the individual colonies of Canada, New Brunswick, and Nova Scotia were combined to form the semi-independent federal region of Canada.
-This is when the accumulation of provinces and territories to the Dominion began, ultimately resulting in the ten provinces and three territories that make up today’s Canada.
+The first colony to be established by Europeans in Canada was referred to as the colony of Canada.
+It was established by France in the year 1535.
+A number of armed conflicts followed, territories were gained and then lost.
+Closing the 18th century, British North America had taken control of the majority of land that comprises Canada today.
+On July 1st, 1867, the individual colonies of Canada, New Brunswick, and Nova Scotia were combined.
+They formed the semi-independent federal region of Canada.
+This is when the accumulation of provinces and territories to the Dominion began, ultimately resulting in the ten provinces and three territories that make up present-day Canada.

 Canada achieved independence through the establishment of a responsible government during the 1830s, followed by The Constitution Act of 1982.
 The reigning law of the country is the Constitution of Canada, which consists of both written text and unwritten agreements.
 Canada is both a federal parliamentary democracy and a constitutional monarchy.
 The nation is bilingual (English and French) at the federal level and is considered one of the world’s most ethnically diverse and multicultural countries worldwide.